klraveendranath2007/Ex-no1-8086-ALP-FOR-ARITHMETIC-OPERATIONS/README.md

-## 8086 Assembly Language Programs for Arithmetic Operations
+## 8086 ASSEMBLY LANGUAGE PROGRAM FOR ARITHMETIC OPERATIONS

 ### AIM

 To write and execute Assembly Language Programs to perform arithmetic operations for the 8086 microprocessor.

----

 ### APPARATUS REQUIRED

-* Personal Computer with MASM Software
+Personal Computer with MASM Software

----

 ### 1. ADDITION

-#### Algorithm
+#### ALGORITHM

 1.Initialize registers and memory.
 2.Load two 16-bit numbers into AX and BX.